MetalPetal/MetalPetal/README.md

 `MTIAlphaType.alphaIsOne`: there's no alpha channel in the image or the image is opaque.

-Typically, `CGImage`, `CVPixelBuffer`, `CIImage` objects have premultiplied alpha channel. `MTIAlphaType.alphaIsOne` is strongly recommanded if the image is opaque, e.g. a `CVPixelBuffer` from camera feed, or a `CGImage` loaded from a `jpg` file.
+Typically, `CGImage`, `CVPixelBuffer` and `CIImage` objects have premultiplied alpha channels. `MTIAlphaType.alphaIsOne` is strongly recommended if the image is opaque, e.g. a `CVPixelBuffer` from camera feed, or a `CGImage` loaded from a `jpg` file.

 You can call `unpremultiplyingAlpha()` or `premultiplyingAlpha()` on a `MTIImage` to convert the alpha type of the image.